s1lv3r-website/astro-rewrite/src/blogposts/my-experience-installing-nix-os.md

 # The good

+Now for a change of pace: Some good things and things I liked with Nix!

+First: I absolutely LOVE the declarative configuration.
+I am absolutely a fan of being able to define "I want foo, bar, and baz" and have only that be installed, and if I remove anything from that list, it gets removed automatically.
+I am ABSOLUTELY a fan of that, not a question about it.

+Further: I love the ability to, with a tiny bit of config, have different setups for different machines while being able to share base configurations.
+Being able to add `nixosConfigurations` and run `nixos-rebuild switch --flake .#hostname` to have my desired configuration for my exact system: Absolutely love it.
+That is exactly what other dotfile managers and config managers should strive to be.

 <!--
 - Defining exactly what i need to install
 - Different setups for different machines in the same repo